 What are you afraid of that seems too big to do?
 What do you feel God calling you to do that you are fearful about?
+Do you feel like you’ve been Praying for Rain Like Elijah without getting any aswers?
 Start writing down the times in the past where you have seen God leading you, where you have seen direct answers to prayer.

 Write these down and start your own story of courage.
 Write down some Bible promises that apply to your situation.
+Start with these 31 Bible Promises and claim them for yourself.
 Start reading the book of Joshua and think about Joshua being afraid and insecure.

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call on me and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart.
 I will be found by you,” declares the Lord, “and will bring you back from captivity.
 I will gather you from all the nations and places where I have banished you.”
 Declares the Lord, “and will bring you back to the place from which I carried you into exile.” ~ Jeremiah 29:11-14

 - the walls of Jericho would fall down after seven days?
 What if you started Praying Circles Around Your Children – One Prayer at a Time